-Self determination is defined as freedom for individuals, who as a result of their disability and vulnerability have often been oppressed, segregated and isolated within society.
+Self-determination is defined as freedom for individuals, who as a result of their disability and vulnerability have often been oppressed, segregated and isolated within society.
 It is defined by a set of guiding principles that assure freedom, choice and self-direction in their lives.

-SELF-DIRECTED MODEL (SD)
+SELF-DIRECTED (SD) SERVICE DELIVERY MODEL (SD)

-The Self-Directed model is a delivery option designed to allow recipients more autonomy and responsibility in the provision of PCS.
-The option is utilized by accessing services through an ISO.
+The Self-Directed service delivery model is a delivery option designed tothat allows for the self-direction of Personal Care Services and/or Skilled Services to allow recipients who have the ability and desire to manage their own care, more autonomy and responsibility in the provision of PCS their services.
+Theis option is utilized only available by accessing services through an ISO.